Heroes of Might & Magic: Olden Era: How to Recruit More Units Fast

 • Keep enough gold in reserve to recruit on refresh day, not just to construct buildings.

-The best growth spike comes from Recruitment heroes and Direct Supervision
+The biggest growth spike comes from a hero specialization

-The timing trick is to park that Recruitment hero in town before the weekly growth triggers, then pull the refreshed army onto your main hero afterward.
+The timing trick is to park the growth-specialized hero in town before the weekly growth triggers, then pull the refreshed army onto your main hero afterward.
 It is not flashy, but it is one of the cleanest macro advantages in the game.
-On maps where experience comes quickly, this can decide the midgame before the first major siege even starts.
+On maps where experience comes quickly, this can decide the midgame before the first major siege.

 Do not ignore Tavern hero utility

 The Tavern is more than a backup hire.
-If the building is available, open the town and use the Tavern interface, often shown with a root beer mug icon, to recruit an extra hero.
+If the building is available, open the town and use the Tavern to recruit an extra hero.
 That extra body lets you chain armies, collect loose resource piles, and stand in town ready to receive newly recruited stacks.
-Even when a secondary hero is weak in combat, they can still be perfect for army logistics.
+Even a hero who is weak in combat is perfect for army logistics.

 More cities beat one perfect city in the early and midgame

-A common mistake is trying to fully develop one castle before taking another.
-That feels safe, but it slows your creature growth badly.
-If your goal is to recruit more units, rapid city capture is usually better than overbuilding your starting town.
+A common mistake is fully developing one castle before taking another.
+It feels safe, but it slows your creature growth badly.
+If your goal is more units, aggressive city capture usually beats overbuilding your starting town.
 Every extra city is another source of weekly growth, another set of dwellings, and another economic anchor.

-The strongest expansion pattern is to capture cities aggressively, then keep the first investment in each one practical:
+The strongest expansion pattern is to capture cities quickly, then keep the first investment in each one practical:

 • Get the city stabilized.